23/03/2022

 We will be holding a discussion forum in the summer to investigate these areas, if you would be interested in joining please contact Professional Communities.

 Want to hear more about how you can mitigate and manage the growing risk of suffering financial losses from a cyber event, listen to Kovrr, a Cyber risk model vendor, on Monday 28 March, we will also be highlighting this related work on Cyber tail risk for Life insurers currently being carried out by the IFoA Cyber Risk Working party.
-Sign up here.
+Sign up for event

 • Share on LinkedIn